UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/3-raw_data.md

 Importantly, the same number of fragments are sequenced, with the difference being that reads are generated in a single direction only, or with the additional sequencing from the opposite end of the fragment.
 Illumina also consider that a single flow cell is suitable for a *single genome*, 12 exomes or *16 transcriptomes*, based on the size of the human genome.

+Illumina have a [comparison table](https://sapac.illumina.com/systems/sequencing-platforms.html) for the different platforms and their uses.

 ### Barcodes vs Indexes

 In the video, you may have noticed an index sequence being mentioned which was within the sequencing primers \and adapters ligated to each fragment.